Deepak9912/LoveQuizz/README.md

 ### Issues and Bugs found & fixed

-1. Creating multiple modals
+1. Creating multiple modals:

 While creating two modals on the home screen for more info and feedback, i was not able to add the second modal window for feedback.
 I tried to use querySelectorAll to target both tha 'modal' and 'btn' but it did not work.
 Therefore i created a second page for feedback section using HTML and CSS and added a form for users, so that users can give feedback.

-2. Restart the quiz
+2. Restart the quiz:

 I wanted to restart the quiz on the home screen and tried to update score 0 variable but it didn't seem to work when i restarted the quiz, therefore i added document.body.textContent to the restart function.
 Now when the user restarts the function, a new window opens up with a text message End of quizz!, please refresh the page to start again.